fish-shell/fish-shell/doc_src/FORMATTING.md

 ## Line breaks and wrapping

 Contrary to the rest of the fish source code, the documentation greatly benefits from the use of long lines and soft wrapping.
-It allows paragraphs to be treated as complete blocks by Doxygen, means that the semantic filter can see complete lines when deciding on how to apply syntax highlighting, and means that man pages will consistently wrap to the width of the users console in advanced pagers, such as 'most'.
+Doxygen is able to treat paragraphs as complete blocks.
+The semantic filter can see complete lines when deciding on how to apply syntax highlighting.
+In advanced pagers, such as 'most', man pages will consistenly wrap to the width of the user's console.

 ## Doxygen special commands and aliases